Sweater-Baron/UO-Competitive-Programming-Club/Bylaws.md

    * Design a learning curriculum for meetings (e.g. which algorithms to cover, how to teach them, what problems to give to reinforce them...)
    * Provide coaching/instruction during meetings
    * Lead the development of problem sets for competitions and practice competitions

+5. Peer Coaches shall:
+   * Assist the Head Coach in planning and teaching the curriculum

 ***[Elections/Appointments: The selection process below is just a sample.
 You can either adapt the process below to your group’s style, or just replace it with your group’s entirely new process.
 You don’t have to use a voting system, but you should implement a leadership selection process that is both fair and appropriate for your group in particular.
 For example, if your group is more specific-skill-focused, you may have the outgoing leadership appoint the next leader directly after interviewing candidates based on their aptitude for the particular role to be filled.]***
 ### Elections & General Group Voting